-When I need a hot breakfast, this easy Quinoa Bowl is my go-to favorite!
-Quinoa is tasty, high in protein, and satisfying.
-An ancient Incan superfood, Quinoa (KEE-no-ah) is 100% gluten-free, loaded with iron and B-vitamins.
+Quinoa is a high-protein seed related to beets and spinach, NOT a grain.
+Therefore quinoa is Paleo.
+Hooray!
+So, you can decide for yourself if it is hunt-and-gather caveman fare.
+I find quinoa flavorful, high in protein, and oh-so satisfying.
+When I need a hot breakfast to hold me all morning, this easy Quinoa Veggie Breakfast Bowl is my favorite!
+An ancient Incan superfood, quinoa (KEE-no-ah) is 100% gluten-free, loaded with iron and B-vitamins.
 Even better, it’s a complete protein, a rare bonus in plants.
-The Incans call Quinoa the “mother of all grains” and consider it a sacred food.
-Quinoa is technically not a grain, but rather a seed related to beets and spinach.
-A few Paleo folks consider it so similar to a grain that it can be misused, so you can decide for yourself.
-My rule of thumb is to soak or sprout my seeds, so they cook quicker and are easy to digest.
+The Incans call quinoa the “Mother of all grains” and consider it a sacred food.
+My rule of thumb is to always soak or sprout my seeds, so they cook quicker and are easy to digest.
 To sprout, just soak dry quinoa overnight in water with a few drops of lemon or vinegar, and in the morning rinse and drain well.
 Or you can buy pre-sprouted quinoa from TruRoots in any healthy grocery.
 I add my favorite veggies and let them cook together while I’m getting dressed in the morning.
 Yummy!
 This serves 1 hungry eater.
 If you’re feeding more, just double, triple, or quadruple the recipe.
+Enjoy!

-When I’m in the mood for a hot breakfast, a Quinoa Bowl is my go-to favorite!
+When I’m in the mood for a hot breakfast, this Quinoa Bowl is my favorite!

 - 1/2 cup sprouted quinoa